-For additional details, see note G.3.1 of our audited consolidated financial statements.
+For additional details, see note G.3.1 of our audited consolidated financial statements and note 11 of our unaudited condensed consolidated financial statements.

 Tax disputes

 In addition to the litigation matters describe above, we have ongoing tax claims and disputes in most of our markets.
 Generally, these disputes relate to differences with the tax authorities following their completion of audits for prior tax years dating back to 2007 or challenges by the tax authorities to our interpretation of tax regulations.
 Examples of these challenges and disputes relate to issues such as the following: